ospatil/generator-node-typescript/README.md

 > The information on this page is about my latest and greatest **2.0.0 beta** release for **TypeScript 2.0**.
 For my **1.x release for TypeScript 1.8**, refer to [readme file for 1.x release](./README-1x.md).

-I'm a lean and mean [Yeoman](http://yeoman.io) generator for creating NodeJS modules using TypeScript.
+I'm a minimal [Yeoman](http://yeoman.io) generator for creating NodeJS modules using TypeScript.
 I let you quickly setup a project with latest available tools and best practices.

 I use: